amateen-arch/CON/README.md

 # 📝 Text-to-Handwriting Converter

-A simple Python application that takes digital text and converts it into realistic, handwritten pages.
+A simple Python desktop application that takes digital text and converts it into realistic, handwritten pages.
 Perfect for assignments, notes, or creating personalized documents.

 ---